49er Fire: Climate and weather

-Fire progression
+Progression

 September 11

-On the morning of September 11, 1988, at approximately 9:00 a.m., the 49er Fire was accidentally begun by Gary Wayne Parris, a homeless man suffering from undiagnosed schizophrenia.
+On the morning of September 11, 1988, at approximately 9:00 a.m.
+PDT, the 49er Fire was accidentally lit by Gary Wayne Parris, a homeless man suffering from undiagnosed schizophrenia.
 Parris was using an abandoned shack—lacking electricity or running water—for shelter on Birchville Road, just off of Highway 49.
 Seeking to dispose of torn strips of paper grocery bags that he had used as toilet paper, Parris set fire to the strips outside with a cigarette lighter.
 Almost immediately, gusts of wind blew the burning paper into nearby brush, which quickly ignited.
 Parris sought to put out the fire by obtaining water from a nearby pond with buckets.
 He was unsuccessful, and stopped nearby motorists on Highway 49, admitting to having burned the toilet paper and asking them to call the fire department.
 One of the motorists tried to scrape a crude firebreak with a shovel, but failed.
-At the same time, a fire crew from Columbia Hill Forest Fire Station spotted the smoke on their way back from another incident, also attempted to extinguish the fire, and also failed.
+At the same time, a fire crew from Columbia Hill Forest Fire Station spotted the smoke on their way back from another incident, attempted to extinguish the fire, but failed.

 Within ten minutes of the first report, Cal Fire air tankers were on the scene attacking the blaze.
 Fire engines were there within 50 minutes.
 Multiple newspapers report that a second fire was then spotted from the Oregon Peak fire lookout—this one too on the north side of Birchville Road, but a mile southwest of Parris's fire and close to the Pine Grove Reservoir.
 The second fire grew rapidly and the two soon merged.
-Whether this second fire was a spot fire of the original, caused by downed or arcing power lines, or the result of a separate ignition, remains unknown.
+It is unknown whether this second fire was a spot fire of the original, caused by downed or arcing power lines, or the result of a separate ignition.